Kappa-Elastin

 K’DERM LINE, WITH BIO-PEPTIDES OF KAPPA-ELASTIN :

-A revolutionary anti-ageing molecule shaped by CNRS.
+A revolutionary anti-ageing molecule.

 Medically-proven results, approved by professionnals.